Certora/Documentation/docs/cvl/foundry-integration.md

 # Known Limitations

-- The call trace of the Foundry integration can be hard to read when there is more than one foundry test method in a job.
+- The call trace of the Foundry integration can be hard to read when there is more than one Foundry test method in a job.
 When focusing on a particular violation of a fuzz test method it is helpful to use the `--method "<FUZZ_TEST_METHOD_NAME>"` [flag](https://docs.certora.com/en/latest/docs/prover/cli/options.html#method-method-signature).\
 \
 The rule `verifyFoundryFuzzTests` is implemented as a parametric rule with parameter `method f` followed by a statement `if(f.selector == <FuzzTestMethod>.selector)`